-Michael Tierno’s “Aristotle’s Poetics for Screenwriters” delivers those rare goods, rising above the usual how-to level by plumbing the philosopher’s masterwork for truths relevant to today’s Hollywood scribe.
-Enlisting “Poetics” as a guide to dramatic writing is a well-worn tool for teachers, but Tierno makes it his own by targeting the silver screen.
+How often do you get good advice from a man in a toga?
+Michael Tierno’s “Aristotle’s Poetics for Screenwriters” delivers those rare goods, rising above the usual how-to level by plumbing the ancient Greek philosopher’s masterwork for truths relevant to today’s budding Hollywood scribe.
+It makes the precepts accessible with easy comparisons to contemporary hits.
+Enlisting “Poetics” as a guide to dramatic writing is a well-worn tool for undergraduate English teachers everywhere, but Tierno makes it his own by targeting the silver screen.

 The book may favor neophytes, but that doesn’t mean that ol’ Aristotle has nothing to offer the seasoned pro.
 There really aren’t any bad pointers in the book, and even the most world-weary among us could use a reminder of what this master of drama had to offer before we face the word processor in the morning.

 Many of Aristotle’s “tips” are more than Post-It-worthy: “The story shouldn’t be made to say what the writer wants to say, but what the story demands,” he wrote. “(D)ramatic unity is achieved using a plot that represents one complete action.”
 A plot, he posited, should have “its several incidents so closely connected that the transposal or withdrawal of any one of them will disjoin the whole.”
 His summation of the writer’s development is equally important: “Talent for writing dialogue and character comes first.
 The ability to plot comes later.”